 For more information about Notifications, see our List of OnBoard Notifications.

 Moving Resource Folders and Documents

 Administrators can move resources and folders between locations in the Resource Library.
-In order to move a resource, click the menu (three dots) to the right and choose Move from the list of options.
+In order to move a resource, click the 3-dotted option menu to the right of the document's information and choose Move from the list of options.

 Resources can be deleted by clicking the three-dot menu on the right and selecting Delete from this list of options.
 Keep in mind that deleting a resource folder will also delete everything inside that folder.
 Deleting is a permanent action that cannot be undone.
 Resources that have been deleted by accident will need to be re-uploaded into the Resource Library.

-Moving/Deleting Multiple Resources (Bulk Actions)
+Moving/Deleting Multiple Resources

 When managing your Resource library, you may wish to move or delete many objects all at the same time.
 This can be accomplished with the Bulk Actions menu.
 First, click Select in the upper corner of the Resources page (next to Add).
-Then use the checkmark next to any of the items in the list you wish to move or delete.
-Finally, select Bulk Actions in the top right corner, and choose to either move or delete the selected objects.